benchristelcom/benchristelcom.github.io/src/meditation/on-that-path-video-summaries.md

 ### Feedback loop (poop-tinted glasses)

-Mental state feeds back into the dukkha-creating process discussed earlier, specifically in the step where the feeling tone appears.
+Mental state degradation feeds back into the dukkha-creating process discussed earlier, in four places:

-Higher mental state = more positive feelings about your experiences.
-Lower mental state = more negative feelings.

-A.K.A. "rose-tinted glasses" vs. "poop-tinted glasses".
+1. **Baseline dukkha** is increased by low mental states.
+When your mental state is degraded, you are more likely to feel depression, anxiety, and existential dread with no obvious cause.
+In higher mental states, on the other hand, you can deal with whatever life throws at you.
+2. **Poop-tinted glasses:** the positive/neutral/negative feeling tone associated with the objects of attention tends more towards the negative in lower mental states, and more towards the positive in higher mental states.
+3. **Increased reactivity:** low mental states make you more likely to have strong reactive intentions.
+In high mental states, you are less likely to react.
+4. **Threshold of max dukkha:** in low mental states, reactive intentions create more dukkha and make your mental state even worse.
+In higher mental states, reacting doesn't harm your mental state as much.

-The result is that both positive and negative mental states are **self-reinforcing**.
+The result of all these feedback loops is that both positive and negative mental states are **self-reinforcing**.

 ### Attention is also conditioned